preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 Follow these steps:

-1. Select Query Type, Profile Query or Activity Query.
+1. Select Query Type; "Profile Query", "Sharepoint Groups", "Activity Query" or "User Fields on Page".
 2. If you selected Activity Query, choose Activity period (also called Social Period in some other blocks).
 This sets how old the item can be to be displayed in the list.
 The default is "No limit", but you c an also select One Week, Two Weeks or One Month.
 3. Select property for the query.